Thunderblok/thunderline/OKO_HANDBOOK.md

 7. Event emission path (if any) uses normalized `%Thunderline.Event{}` or documented variant.
 8. Tests: happy path + one failure path (or stub with TODO + ticket).
 9. Domain Catalog updated (resource line added under correct heading).
 10. No duplicate or overlapping semantic with existing resource (search pass).
+11. Lifecycle evaluated: if constrained, uses `state_machine` (or PR documents exception rationale).

 Gate phrase in PR description: `DIP-CHECKLIST: 10/10`.